 Instead of cutting oil, you can use 3 in 1 oil, sewing machine oil, kerosene, or lamp oil.
 I use lamps oil because I have an abundance of it for my oil lamps.
 I like it because it’s cheap and it doesn’t have the odor that you get from kerosene.

-Soldering Iron Basic This is an important one.
+Soldering Iron (Basic) This is an important one.
 Get a good quality soldering iron.
 I recommend the Weller 100PG.
 If you take care of it, it will last a long time.
-I've had mine for 15 years and it's still working like it did when it was new.
-Around $60 depending on where you buy your stained glass tools.
+I’ve had mine for 15 years and it’s still working like it did when it was new.
+Around $50-70 depending on where you buy your stained glass tools.

-Copper Foil Basic Get 1/4" copper foil until you get confident with foiling.
+Copper Foil (Basic) Get 1/4″ copper foil until you get confident with foiling.
 You have several brands to choose from.
-Make sure you get copper foil, not black back or silver back...just plain copper foil.
+Make sure you get copper foil, not black back or silver back…just plain copper foil.
 You will probably want the other backings as you proceed making projects, but for now, just plain copper foil is all you need.
 My favorite brand is Edco.
-You will spend around $7.00 for a roll.
+You can find it here

-A small pair of Scissors are used to cut the copper foil.
-These are just ordinary scissors available at WalMart, Kmart, Dollar stores, etc.
+A small pair of Scissors (Basic) are used to cut the copper foil.
+These are just ordinary scissors available at Amazon, WalMart, Dollar General, etc.

-60/40 Solder Basic Make sure you get pure 60/40 solder, not solder used for electronics work.
+60/40 Solder (Basic) Make sure you get pure 60/40 solder, not solder used for electronics work.
 All stained glass suppliers carry solder, and you can get it at most hardware stores, although I recommend getting it from a stained glass supplier only because they carry the best quality solder for stained glass work.
-It will cost you from $12 to $20 a pound, depending on where you buy it and what brand you buy.

-Flux Brush Basic is used to apply the flux, but you can use a Q-Tip to instead.
-That's what I use because they are cheap and disposable.
-If you buy flux brushes, you will pay around $3.95 for 12 of them.
+Flux Brush (Basic) is used to apply the flux, but you can use a Q-Tip to instead.
+That’s what I use because they are cheap and disposable.
+If you buy flux brushes, you will pay around $8-$10 for 12 of them.
+Sometimes the flux you buy will come with a brush or two also it just depends on the manufacturer.

 Patina will be used when you are finished soldering and cleaning a copper foil project.
 It will turn the solder either copper or black (depending on whether you buy copper or black patina).
-It will cost around $3.00
+It will cost around $10 or so.

-Fume Extractor/Smoke Absorber Basic This is one of the most important stained glass tools to use when you solder.
+Fume Extractor/Smoke Absorber (Basic) his is one of the most important stained glass tools to use when you solder.
 I will discuss fume extractors more when you get to the soldering instructions, so you can wait to buy one until then.
 A fume extractor will cost $55 to over $200 depending on the system you decide to get.
+Here’s how it works:

 Medium Tip Ball Point Pen is used when you trace the pattern to make pattern pieces.
 It will give you the correct width line to cut out, leaving the right amount of space to allow for the copper foil.